 “The new residence, with extensive landscaped gardens, was called “Spruce Lawn” and was quite a showpiece.
-Much entertaining of community and extended family took place in the large beautiful home full of young people.
+Much entertainment from the community and extended family took place in the large beautiful home full of young people.
 Spruce Lawn was the scene of at least three weddings.”

-They purchased the home in October of 2016.
-While keeping much of the home’s integrity, including the old woodwork, they have made many modern changes such as appliances, lighting and windows.
-Lots of TLC has been poured into Spruce Lawn and there are many charming ‘vintage’ touches throughout.
+They purchased the home in October 2016.
+While keeping much of the home’s integrity, including the old woodwork, they have made many modern changes, such as appliances, lighting, and windows.
+Lots of TLC has been poured into Spruce Lawn, and there are many charming ‘vintage’ touches throughout.
 My daughter loves to find old things and restore them into wonderful gems.

-These were close friends and we had done many things with them in the past, invited them to house sits and stayed with them, both at their trailer in Pittock Lake, Woodstock Ontario and their home in Ingersoll Ontario.
+These were close friends, and we had done many things with them in the past.
+We invited them to places where we were house sitting and stayed with them, both at their trailer in Pittock Lake, Woodstock, Ontario, and their home in Ingersoll, Ontario.
 So we trusted their judgment.
-Since we were in-between places, we said “sure, why not!”
+Since we were in between places, we said, “Sure, why not?”

-A couple of days before our departure, we received a message from our friends saying “We have good news and bad news.”
-The bad news she said was that our 2 bedroom cabin was no longer available and we would share a one-bedroom with a pullout couch in the main living room.
-Not a big deal; we have been to other places with them and knew how to adapt.
+A couple of days before our departure, we received a message from our friends saying, “We have good news and bad news.”
+The bad news she said was that our 2-bedroom cabin was no longer available, and we would share a one-bedroom with a pullout couch in the main living room.
+It is not a big deal; we have been to other places with them and know how to adapt.

 How We Spent Our Days